1971 Chevrolet Corvette LS5

 The engine is the original 454ci 365hp LS5.
 This big block shows a casting number of 3963512, a casting date of 2-8-71, and an assembly date of 4-23-71.
 The engine pad shows the matching VIN derivative along with the correct CPJ suffix code.
 While the factory setup was plenty powerful, this one has a few upgrades including a performance hydraulic camshaft and a factory LS6 aluminum intake manifold (Winters 3963569) topped by a Holley 750cfm carburetor.
 The ignition uses a Mallory Unilite distributor fired by an MSD box hidden in the left rear storage compartment.
 I would say the 425hp air cleaner decal is correct.
 There are also Hedman ceramic coated headers feeding the side exhaust with correct heat shields.

-The interior has dual bucket seats that have been reupholstered in black with gray inserts.
+The interior has dual bucket seats that have been reupholstered in black.
 Optional features include a tilt / telescoping steering column (a must on any C3) along with an AM/FM radio that still has its original Delco transistor amplifier behind the dashboard.
-The headlights and wipers function properly through both the control switches and vacuum breakers, though the performance camshaft provides limited vacuum at idle.
+The headlights and wipers function properly through both the control switches and vacuum breakers.
 All gauges and instruments work well except for the clock and some of the fiber optic dots.
 The horn, heater/defroster, vents, turn signals, backup lights, dash lights, courtesy lights, and parking brake are all functional too.

 This 1971 model represents one of the last of the thundering big block Corvettes, and is also a rather rare find being a convertible.
 Further, how many of these cars still have their born-with engines and transmissions?
 Such a piece can be hard to find but makes for a fun and desirable classic, and given the rising prices of early C3 Corvettes, may be a nice investment as well.